-1.1 Player Contracts/Eligibility - All players must have a truthful contract on file (including fee, birth certificate (photocopy) and deposit where applicable) prior to any participation in an SVAA event (including practices, practice games and league games).
-A game involving an unauthorized player shall result in forfeiture of that game and may result in the suspension of the coach.
+1.1 Player Contracts/Eligibility - All players must have a truthful contract on file prior to any participation in an SVAA event (including practices, practice games and league games).
+A game involving an unauthorized player (a player not on a teams' SVAA supplied roster is unauthorized) shall result in forfeiture of that game and may result in the suspension of the coach.